 Using U.S. Census Bureau data, this disparity means there are 10.2 million more adult women than men who didn’t receive financial education from their parents.
 It’s a staggeringly large number of women who did not receive the same amount of financial education at home as men did.

-Ideally, the number of both females and males who don't receive financial education would be lower – nearly 47 million people apparently didn’t.
+Ideally, the number of both females and males who don't receive financial education would be lower – as it is, nearly 47 million people apparently did not.

 In other words, almost 47 million Americans started making financial decisions as adults without having received any background on financial principles at home.
 The financial health of U.S. households could benefit from reducing this number in the future, and a good place to start is by closing the gender gap in early education, a task it appears women are tackling with more frequency than men.